Learn how to find the author of a website using multiple ways in this complete web guide.

 Many websites include contact information on their websites, such as an email address or a phone number.
 You can use this contact information to ask the author for more information about their work.

-Although you can get accurate and up-to-date information by contacting directly, it can be a time-consuming process and you may not get a response at all.
+Although you can get accurate and up-to-date information by contacting them directly, it can be a time-consuming process, and you may not get a response at all.

 Why Find the Author of a Website?

 Finding the author of a website might be useful for several reasons but perhaps finding it for academic purposes is the most important one.

 It’s important to establish the right author of the article that you are citing in your literary work.
 Knowing the author of a website can also help establish its credibility, and it can help prevent plagiarism in your academic work.

 Some of the important academic reasons why you might need to find the author of a website include;